Herbs5/Nerdig/README.md

 This is a Fork of an old Milkytracker Version-0.90.85 in low Resolution.
-One Tab is added for visualizing a Guitar-Nek for playing and editing 6 Strings in 6 Sequncer Chanals.
-By selecting the first Chanel where the String Chanals begin.
+One Tab is added for visualizing a Guitar-Nek.
+For playing and editing 6 Strings in 6 Sequencer Chanels by selecting the first Chanel where the String Chanels begin.
 (Cha +-)
-It is also possible to open smal Midi Files with less then 5 instruments. not complete yet.
+It is also possible to open smal Midi Files with less then 5 Instruments. not complete yet.
 Midifiles from Rosegarden-Studio work best.